bulidaguzan/patent_processing/readme.md

 This will also remove the volumes, including the PostgreSQL data.

+## Swagger API Documentation

+The project includes a comprehensive Swagger (OpenAPI) documentation to help you interact with the API:

+- **Swagger UI**: A browser-based UI for testing the API and reading documentation
+- **OpenAPI Specification**: A formal description of the API endpoints, parameters, and schemas
+- **Helper Script**: A utility to easily retrieve your API ID from LocalStack

+### Swagger Features

+- Complete API documentation with detailed schemas
+- Interactive "Try it out" functionality to test endpoints
+- Request and response examples
+- Easy parameter input with validation
+- Error response documentation

+### Setting Up Swagger

+1. Start the environment with `docker-compose up -d`
+2. Run the API ID helper script: `./get-api-id.sh`
+3. Open the Swagger UI in your browser: [API Documentation](./swagger-ui.html)
+4. Enter your API ID and click "Update Swagger"

 ## Future Improvements

 - Move campaign rules to the database